keighrim/kaldi-yesno-tutorial/README.md

 steps/decode.sh --nj 1 --cmd "utils/run.pl" exp/mono/graph_tgpr data/test_yesno exp/mono/decode_test_yesno
 ```

 ### Looking at results

 Included scoring script will compute word error rate (WER) of the testset.
 See `exp/mono/decode_test_yesno` to look at them.
 ```bash
 for x in exp/mono/decode_test_yesno/wer*; do echo $x; grep WER $x;  done
 ```
+Or if you are interested in getting automatic transcriptions from the recognizer, take a look at `steps/get_ctm.sh` script.

 ## Putting all together...